Haha it has to be relatively cheap. Maybe when I get a job I’ll be willing to spend more money…but probably not. :P

 a lot of the time in person i buy everything on impulse. when i buy stuff online i look hard and long into the product. i’m pretty good about returning stuff but as of lately i’ve failed and have 1/3 closet filled with tags.

-i really could go on. shopping is like a sport for me. hahahaha!!posted over 3 years ago
+i really could go on. shopping is like a sport for me. hahahaha!!posted about 4 years ago